What is a Merchant?What Qualifies You as a Merchant? How Do You Secure a Merchant Account?

 How Does a Merchant Account Work?

-Let’s say you’re conducting a transaction with a customer.
-After requesting and receiving authorization from the cardholder’s bank, you submit the transaction for processing.
-The issuer debits the amount from the cardholder’s bank, then forwards it to the processor.
+Let’s say you’ve got a buyer making a purchase with a payment card.
+You request and receive authorization from the cardholder’s bank, then submit the transaction for processing.
+The issuer debits the amount from the cardholder’s account and sends it on to the processor.

-For instance, The level of risk posed by your business vertical, on the other hand, can go against you: so-called “high-risk” verticals (gaming, neutraceuticals, adult entertainment, etc.) are all considered riskier by banks.
-As a result, acquirers and processors may charge a premium for providing services.
+Certain “high-risk” verticals (gaming, neutraceuticals, adult entertainment, etc.) are all considered inherently risky by banks.
+They tend to see more fraud and abuse of merchant rules.
+As a result, acquirers and processors may charge a premium for providing services to sellers in these verticals.

 • Flat Rate: A fixed cost assessed per transaction.